teatwig/nano-9/README.md

 (However, I am not certain that bevy_mod_scripting supports WASM builds.)

-Some game developers have the technical wherewithal to rebuild their game in another engine like the famous story of the [Celeste](https://www.thatguyglen.com/article/MSKOQr_YS-U) by [Maddy Thorson](https://www.maddymakesgames.com) and [Noel Berry](https://noelberry.ca) which originated as a Pico-8 game before it was recreated in C# and XNA and released to great success.
+Some game developers have the technical wherewithal to rebuild their game in another engine like the celebrated story of the [Celeste](https://www.thatguyglen.com/article/MSKOQr_YS-U) by [Maddy Thorson](https://www.maddymakesgames.com) and [Noel Berry](https://noelberry.ca) which originated as a Pico-8 game before it was recreated in C# and XNA and released to great success.

-My hope is that Nano-9 offers a much less steep path for Pico-8 developers who for whatever reason need more control over their game.
+My hope is that Nano-9 offers a less-steep path for Pico-8 developers who, for whatever reason, want more control over their game.

 ### Why is there no sprite, map, sfx, or music editor?